 The highlight video shows your users in action: Key scenes from the test sessions illustrate critical usability problems.
 The test participants’ eye movements are visualized by a red dot.
 That way, you are able to experience your product through your users’ eyes and observe which elements catch their attention and which are ignored completely.

 We present the results and the highlight video in front of all project stakeholders and discuss possible solutions.
 If technical or internal restrictions prevent a 1:1 implementation of our recommendations, we will find a compromise during the workshop that makes everyone happy: project managers, marketers, developers and most important – your users.

 Which technology do we use for Eye Tracking?

 To evaluate screen based applications we use remote eye tracking systems manufactured by Tobii Technology, the world leader in eye tracking technology.

 The eye tracking system is integrated into a regular computer screen.
-That way, we are able to create a natural unobtrusive testing environment.
-After a short 10 second calibration the test participant doesn’t even notice that his eye movements are tracked.
+That way, we are able to create a natural, unobtrusive testing environment.
+After a short 10 second calibration the test participants do not even notice that their eye movements are tracked.